 - Trend: As mentioned earlier, the trend represents the long-term direction of the data.
 It could be an upward trend indicating growth, a downward trend indicating decline, or a horizontal trend indicating stability.

 - Seasonality: This refers to patterns that repeat at regular intervals, such as daily, weekly, monthly, or yearly.
-For example, retail sales tend to be higher during the holiday season.
+As an example, retail sales tend to be higher during the holiday season.

 - Cyclical Variations: These are fluctuations that occur over longer periods, typically several years, and are often influenced by economic cycles.